 And now, as more and more of the young military men and women do their shopping online, the retailer is pursuing yet another path - a focused and aggressive online strategy.

 Freedom Furniture, with 15 stores in 10 states, has a straightforward approach to serving a fairly small niche market.
 It provides everything from furniture to TVs to jewelry and appliances on installment credit to an overwhelmingly military customer base.

 Freedom Furniture & Electronics’ 14,000-square-foot store in Fayetteville, N.C., serves consumers connected to Fort Bragg, home to about 45,000 troops.

 For those who spend their careers protecting this country, he said, Freedom's goal is "to make sure they've got a good bed to sleep on, they've got a comfortable place to sit and whatever else they need."

 While sales were down a bit last year - something Melley attributes primarily to the buildup of troops in Afghanistan ("When they're gone, they're not shopping"), same-store sales were up 8% in 2010 over 2009.
 And 2009 same-store sales, in the midst of the credit crisis, were up 15% over the year before.

 That's partly because Freedom's business is largely recession-proof.
 Its customers' employer, the U.S. government, won't go out of business, nor are these customers affected much by the stock market.

 "And because they're typically in government housing, they're not affected by the real estate slump," Melley added.

 This year, business is climbing back.
-Melley expects to end 2012 with revenues of about $32 million, up from $26 million in 2011.
+Melley expects to end 2012 with revenues of

 Furniture, bedding and accessories sales account for about 48% of total sales.
 Some key suppliers include Ashley, Coaster, Emerald Home Furnishings in Freedom's West Coast stores, and Serta with its hot iComfort gel memory foam bedding.